-- C. Individualized Field Education Plan: This document can be found in SONIA.
+- C. Hourly Reports: This document can be found in Tevera.
+Students will generate a hourly report to be signed that will be signed by themselves, task supervisor if applicable, their field instructor, and the field director. - D. Individualized Field Education Plan: This document can be found in TEVERA.
 Students will meet with their assigned field instructor and task supervisors to complete the Individualized Field Education Plan.
 This plan will guide students in developing the learning plan assignment.
-The document is due two weeks after student's start date. - D. Learning Plan: The Learning plan will be submitted no later than 1 month from their initial start date of placement on SONIA.
+The document is due two weeks after student's start date. - E. Learning Plan: The Learning plan will be submitted no later than 1 month from their initial start date of placement on TEVERA.
 Student will develop measurable learning experiences from their practicum setting that meet the criteria of the learning plan.
 The Learning Plan is the heart of your Practicum experience.
 This plan will guide all of your experiences and should be developed by you with input from your field instructor and the information gathered from your Individualized Field Education Plan.
 Signatures from student and field instructor is required for full credit on draft.
-All work must be typed on SONIA.
-Due four (4) weeks after practicum begins. - E. Mid-term Learning Plan Evaluation: The Field Learning plan has a "built in" assessment section that is to be used for the student's evaluation of progress in placement.
+All work must be typed on TEVERA.
+Due four (4) weeks after practicum begins.

+- F. Mid-term Learning Plan Evaluation: The Field Learning plan has a "built in" assessment section that is to be used for the student's evaluation of progress in placement.
 The Field Instructor will complete the assessment section of the student's Learning Plan and review the results with the student when they have completed 250 hours.
-It is the student's responsibility to supply a copy of their learning plan to the Field Instructor to evaluate their progress via Sonia.
+It is the student's responsibility to supply a copy of their learning plan to the Field Instructor to evaluate their progress via Tevera.
 Once the field instructor has reviewed and approved, the director of field will be alerted of the completion.
 Student will complete the 'Student Comments' section, describing their learning journey with each competency, specifically.
-Student is also responsible to apply any feedback from the Director of Field Education left in the Initial Learning Plan draft.

-- F. Final Learning Plan Evaluation: The Field Learning plan has a "built in" assessment section that is to be used for the student's evaluation of progress in placement.
+Student is also responsible to apply any feedback from the Director of Field Education left in the Initial Learning Plan draft. - G. Final Learning Plan Evaluation: The Field Learning plan has a "built in" assessment section that is to be used for the student's evaluation of progress in placement.
 The Field Instructor should complete the assessment section of the student's agency Learning Plan and review the results with the student when they have completed 500 hours.
 It is the student's responsibility to supply a copy of their learning plan to the Field Instructor.
 Students must receive a 4 or higher on each competency and practice behavior.
 The director of field will be alerted when the field instructor has completed the evaluation.
 Student will complete the 'Student Comments' section, describing their learning journey with each competency, specifically.
-Student is also responsible to apply any feedback from the Director of Field Education left in the Initial Learning Plan draft. - G. Field Placement Evaluation: Students are responsible for completing an evaluation of their field placement at the completion of their 500-hour practicum.
+Student is also responsible to apply any feedback from the Director of Field Education left in the Initial Learning Plan draft. - H. Field Placement Evaluation: Students are responsible for completing an evaluation of their field placement at the completion of their 500-hour practicum.
 This product will provide feedback on the experience and the placement site.